The different types of email - All email is not the same

 - Email on multiple devices

-The not so good points
+The not-so-good points

-- A little harder to setup
+- A little harder to set up

 - Will cost you extra per account